 In view of the above the earmarked levies are to be collected only from the user students availing the services, and if any service/facility has been extended to all the students at the school, a separate charge cannot be levied towards these services by the school as the same would get covered either from tuition fee (expenses on curricular activities) or annual charges (expenses other than those covered under tuition fee).
-Accordingly, charging earmarked levies in the name of Computer/Expert Class Fees from all the students loses its character of earmarked levy.
-Thus, the school is directed not to charge Computer/Expert Class Fees as earmarked fee with immediate effect and should incur the expenses relating to these from tuition fee and/or annual charges.
+Accordingly, charging earmarked levies in the name of Activity fees from all the students loses its character of earmarked levy.
+Thus, the school is directed not to charge such fee as earmarked levy with immediate effect and should incur the expenses relating to these from tuition fee and/or annual charges.

-The school is also directed to maintain separate fund account depicting clearly the amount collected, amount utilised and balance amount for each earmarked levy collected from students.
+Accordingly,, the school is directed to maintain separate fund account depicting clearly the amount collected, amount utilised and balance amount for each earmarked levy collected from students.
 Unintentional surplus/deficit, if any, generated from earmarked levies must be utilized or adjusted against earmarked fees collected from the users in the subsequent year.
 Further, the school should evaluate costs incurred against each earmarked levy and propose the revised fee structure for earmarked levies in the subsequent proposal of fee increase by ensuring that the proposed levies are calculated on no-profit no-loss basis and not to include fee collected from all students as earmarked levies.